 - protect a student from harm and criminal behaviour.

 The University has a Safeguarding Policy, Procedure and Guidance for the Safeguarding of Children, Vulnerable Adults and Prevention of Exploitation.
-The policy is currently undergoing committee review and will be hosted on this page shortly.
+The current policy is available to view as a PDF here.

 Raising a concern